salimoha/OmegaZ/README.md

-# $$\delta$$-DOGS($$\Omega_Z$$)
+# deltaDOGS Omega_Z

 This repo contains code accompaning the paper, [Design of IMEXRK time integration schemes via Delaunay-based derivative-free optimization with nonconvex constraints and grid-based acceleration)].
 It includes code for running the several benchmark optimization problems with nonconvex objective function and nonconvex (or even disconnected) feasible domain defined with a set of nonconvex constraint functions, including the derivation of a new, low-storage, high-accuracy, Implicit/Explicit Runge-Kutta (IMEXRK) time integration scheme.

 ### Dependencies
 This code requires the following: